 After filling in the required fields, the options View Model and Scenarios will be enabled.
 Before setting up your first scenario you can view it by clicking in the Viewer and Load scenario.
 Select all the tooltip options and click in load.
 This option also allows you to view surfaces created, just place them in the scenario folder before loading and do the first validation.

-Where the high grade are distributed?
+Where are the high grades distributed?

 Does the process economic values, above zero, match with the regions identified in the last question?

 Note: A warning message can appear as no scenario was run before.
-Just press ok, check your block model and proceed to setup your project.
+Just press ok, check your block model and proceed to set up your project.